korken89/crect/README.md

 ```
 Don't do this in practice, `system_clock::now()` is a shared resource and this
 can cause a data-race.
 See **lock** on how to get the time in a safe way.

-## Definitions
-**Job:**

-* A function that runs to completion in a finite time (no forever loop),
- not as a "normal" thread that has a forever loop.
-* Has a settable priority which indicates the urgency of the Job.

-**Resource:**

-* An entity symbolizing something lockable, i.e. any locked Resource may
-only be accessed by a single Job at a time.

-**Lock (Stack Resource Policy):**

-* A lock on a resource keeps other jobs, that will also take said resource,
-from running through manipulation of the systems ISR settings.
-A lock can only
-be held within a job and must be released before the exit of a job.